ch1bo/ambicam/README.md

 * Use Hyperion LED geometry (from config)
 * Fix / re-enable custom warping of the border regions
+* Automatic calibration using OpenCV and controlling leds
 * Configurable border, offset, blurring and mean calculations
 * Proper blackborder detection